Prepare for a career in ecotourism with this outdoor adventure program - 2022/2023

-- Our graduates will now have the opportunity to receive 16 certifications upon graduation, ensuring they have the skills to be successful in a variety of relevant disciplines;
+- Our students have the opportunity to receive 16 outdoor certifications upon graduation, ensuring they have the skills to be successful in a variety of relevant disciplines.

-- We have added a new course called "The Ethical Engagement of Wildlife Photography," which teaches the intricate skills of both wildlife biology and wildlife photography;
+- We have a new course called "The Ethical Engagement of Wildlife Photography," which teaches the intricate skills of both wildlife biology and wildlife photography.

-- Our Level 2 Expedition 3 provides students with an opportunity to use their program skills to complete a multi-day canoe trip, enabling students to work collaboratively and gain essential canoe-tripping experience.
+- Our Expedition 3 provides students with an opportunity to use their program skills to complete a multi-day canoe trip, enabling students to work collaboratively and gain essential canoe-tripping experience.

 Being a part of this unique and intensive program, that combines both the love of travel and the outdoors, quickly became a very special time in my life.
 It allowed me to push myself in directions I never thought possible before.